NASCAR Craftsman Truck Series at Charlotte Motor Speedway: Past winners

+Former Fall race (ROVAL)

+The Ecosave 250 was a NASCAR Craftsman Truck Series race held in mid-October at the Charlotte Motor Speedway Road Course configuration in Concord, North Carolina.

+History

 On August 29, 2024, the 2025 schedule released announcing a race at the Charlotte Motor Speedway road course.

 On October 1, 2025, Ecosave was announced as the entitlement sponsor, also revealing the distance for the race, being the same as the Xfinity Series race the following day.